WavingSketch/Waving-Sketch/app/topk_app/README.md

 Finally, run the following command to generate the results.
 ```
-$ ./bench
+$ ./bench [filename] [keylen]
 ```
+1. `[filename]`: The path of the dataset you want to run.
+2. `[keylen]`: An integer, representing the length of each entry in the dataset.

 The results will be shown on the screen.

-By default, we use the small sample dataset `demo.dat` in `../../dataset`.
-You can modify the constant string `FOLDER` in `main.cpp` to specify other datasets.
+After the program completes the calculation, we will output statistical tables of several different indicators (ARE, PR, RR, F1, etc.) for you to analyze.